ghb24/NECI_STABLE/docs/pages/02_dev_doc/02_comments_and_documentation.md

 Note that unlike Doxygen `intent`, `allocatable`, `target` etc. attributes are automatically parsed by `ford` and **shall not be** specified in the documentation redundantly.

+Ford has some useful notes you may recognise from using Doxygen, like

+@note
+notes
+@endnote

+@warning
+warning tags
+@endwarning

+@todo
+todo tags
+@endtodo

+@bug
+bug tags
+@endbug